Skip to main content

 Availability:

-• Webhook: ✅ Sent when consent is denied
+• Webhook: ✅ Sent when the challenge is denied or fails

-• API Endpoint: ✅ Returned when consent has been denied
+• API Endpoint: ✅ Returned when the challenge has been denied or failed

 IN_PROGRESS